avinashsvinu/scapper/README.md

-# 🔐 Web Scraper - Playwright Login & Session Automation
+# FREIDA & ACGME Web Scraper Suite

-This project logs into a website using credentials stored in a `.env` file, saves the session cookies, and reloads the session later to explore authenticated pages.
+This project automates the extraction of detailed residency/fellowship program data from the FREIDA (AMA) and ACGME websites.
+It uses Playwright for browser automation, BeautifulSoup for HTML parsing, and pandas for data management.
+The suite is modular, robust, and designed for large-scale, reliable scraping with full session management and error handling.

 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue.svg)](https://www.python.org/)
 [![Playwright](https://img.shields.io/badge/Playwright-Automation-green)](https://playwright.dev/python/)